ekinyuksel12/TurkeyWeather/README.md

 to discuss what you would like to change.

 Please make sure to update tests as appropriate.
 ## License
 The 'TurkeyWeather' module is released under the [MIT License](https://choosealicense.com/licenses/mit/).

 # Documentation
-### CenterID system
-The MGM API uses ids for weather centers around the Turkey.
-This ids are a 5 digit code that are used for making API calls.
-For example the code `93432` is for the Ataşehir district of İstanbul.

-You can use these codes in the functions to get data.
-But you don't have to because every function that can work with CenterID system has a built in location name to CenterID converter.
-For Ataşehir, just passing the parameter `('istanbul', 'ataşehir')` to the function should be fine.

 ### Create an API object
 ```js